+'''

-!Scale methodsFor: 'computing notes'!
+!Scale methodsFor: 'computing notes'! computeNotes

-computeNotes
+'''

 "intervalList depends on the type of the scale.
-It is defined in each subclass of Scale" notes := self intervalList collect: [:s | root perform: s]!4
+It is defined in each subclass of Scale" notes := self class intervalList collect: [:s | root perform: s]!6

 The actual interval list is defined in each particular subclass of Scale.
 This is the only method needed to define a subclass of Scale.
-For instance, here are the definition of Major, HarmonicMinor and MelodicMinor scales by their intervalList definition:
+Since this information does not depend on the actual instance of scale which performs the computation, we represent it by a class method.
+For instance, here are the definition of Major, HarmonicMinor and MelodicMinor scales by their intervalList definition in the corresponding metaclasses:

+'''

-!MajorScale methodsFor: 'interval list'!
+!MajorScale class methodsFor: 'interval list'! intervalList

+'''